Australian Design Centre, NSW

 In 2015 artists and makers working with clay, including Les Blakeborough, Jeff Mincham, Addison Marshall and Lucy Simpson were recognised as part of ADC’s Australian Design Honours.

-Clay Intersections continues this celebration of the vitality and innovation of Australian designers, architects and craftspeople in working with clay today.
+Clay Intersections continues this celebration of the vitality and innovation of Australian designers, architects and craftspeople working with clay today.

 Bridget defines herself as a potter because she is so prolific in her home based studio near Daylesford in Victoria.
 While her work is functional, its use is not always prescriptive; it is sculptural, original and continually evolving.
 Since graduating from art school ten years ago, Bridget has successfully supported herself from her practice and usually sells directly to customers via designer markets such as Finders Keepers or online building an enormous customer base and following on social media.